fortune-max/whatsapp/README.md

 ---
 For disabling and enabling WhatsApp video status broadcasts.

 Ensure DB_DIR is correct and edit whitelist set to include numbers you want unaffected then run.
+(Script both 2 and 3 compatible)